-Ear lobe piercings are one of the most popular piercings and is one of few that can be done legally under 16, in fact ear lobe piercings can be performed from the age of five with parental consent.
+Ear lobe piercings are one of the most popular piercings and is one of few that can be done legally under 16.
+In fact, ear lobe piercings can be performed from the age of five with parental consent.
 Not only is this piercing widely fashionable but because of the fleshy nature of the area, they are also considered the least painful.
-Many people describe a lobe piercing as a minor sting that lasts a couple seconds and is less painful than a bee-sting.
+Many people describe lobe piercing as a minor sting that lasts a couple of seconds and is less painful than a bee-sting.

 In terms of healing, lobe piercings are relatively easy to care for with minimal soreness, all you need to do is make sure you clean your piercing using salt water and cotton buds (with clean and dry hands).
 Your ear lobe piercing should be healed enough to change your jewellery in 6 weeks and there is a huge variety of earrings to choose from!
 This piercing is perfect for piercing virgins and looks great no matter what your style is.

 Navel piercings seem to be evergreen in the world of fashion and with such a huge variety of bars and jewellery available it’s a great way to accessorise your look.

 In terms of pain, the navel piercing isn’t considered to be one of the most painful, with most customers reporting the actual piercing being similar to a bee sting and experiencing some discomfort and soreness in the area whilst healing.

 There is more of an emphasis on the healing process with a navel piercing because it is kept covered and could be caught on the material of clothes.
 It is important to follow the cleaning regimen described to you by your piercer which will usually be cleaning using saltwater at least twice a day.
 To keep your piercing protected, you should wear loose clothing and if you’re swimming or exercising consider using an eye patch to keep it covered.

 The most important things to remember when healing a navel piercing are: